dhellmann/pymotw-3/source/queue/index.rst

 The source code for the podcasting client in this section demonstrates how to use the :class:`Queue` class with multiple threads.
-The program reads one or more RSS feeds, queues up the enclosures for the five most recent episodes to be downloaded, and processes several downloads in parallel using threads.
-It does not have enough error handling for production use, but the skeleton implementation provides an example of using the :mod:`Queue` module.
+The program reads one or more RSS feeds, queues up the enclosures for the five most recent episodes from each feed to be downloaded, and processes several downloads in parallel using threads.
+It does not have enough error handling for production use, but the skeleton implementation provides an example of using the :mod:`queue` module.

 First, some operating parameters are established.
 Normally these would come from user inputs (preferences, a database, etc.).
 The example